sleimanbishara-hub/Antimicrobial_Peptides_Design/README.md

 ## 📁 Required Files and Where to Put Them

-# 1️⃣ Files INCLUDED in this GitHub repository
+##### 1️⃣ Files INCLUDED in this GitHub repository

-This repository contains a folder: Files
+This repository includes a Files/ directory containing all files required to run the pipeline.

-You must **manually upload the following files from `Files/` into your Google Drive root**: drive/My Drive/
+Note :you must **manually upload the following files from `Files/` into your Google Drive root**: drive/My Drive/